animir/node-rate-limiter-flexible/README.md

   execEvenly: false,

   // Redis and Mongo specific
-  blockOnPointsConsumed: 10, // If 10 points consumed in current duration
+  inmemoryBlockOnConsumed: 10, // If 10 points consumed in current duration
-  blockDuration: 30, // block for 30 seconds in current process memory
+  inmemoryBlockDuration: 30, // block for 30 seconds in current process memory
-  // It will be used only on Redis error as insurance
-  // Can be any implemented limiter like RateLimiterMemory or RateLimiterRedis extended from RateLimiterAbstract
   insuranceLimiter: new RateLimiterMemory(
-    {
+    // It will be used only on Redis or Mongo error as insurance
+    // Can be any implemented limiter like RateLimiterMemory or RateLimiterRedis extended from RateLimiterAbstract {
       points: 1, // 1 is fair if you have 5 workers and 1 cluster
       duration: 5,